Azure/avdaccelerator/workload/docs/getting-started.md

 ## Next Steps

 Continue with:

-1. [Custom image deployment (optional)](./deploy-custom-image.md) to build an updated and optimized image or
+1. [Custom image deployment (optional)](./deploy-custom-image.md) to build an updated and optimized image; or
 2. [AVD accelerator baseline deployment](./deploy-baseline.md) if you are ready to deploy an AVD workload from the market place, an updated and optimized image previously created by the custom image deployment, or the the Azure market place or from an Azure Compute Gallery.